Game over called on ZX Vega+ console

 - the firm had to refund any backer who no longer wanted to receive the console

-- the company had to provide contact details for a person at the broadcaster Sky who supposedly was delaying the consoles being sent out
+- the company had to provide contact details for representatives at the broadcaster Sky who supposedly were delaying the consoles being sent out

 Sky does own some of the intellectual property rights involved, since it owns Amstrad, which acquired Sinclair's marketing and merchandising rights in 1986.